ALIMONY AND SPOUSAL SUPPORT WHEN FILING YOUR OWN DIVORCE

 Negotiating Alimony

-Negotiating with a partner about alimony may provide more flexibly than letting the court decide the terms and conditions of an award.
-When one of the parties in a divorce or separation wants alimony but the other party does not agree, the judge decides if an alimony award should be made and if so, for how much.
+Negotiating with a partner about alimony may provide more flexibility than letting the court decide the terms and conditions of an award.
+When one of the parties in a divorce or separation wants alimony, but the other party doesn't agree, the judge decides if an alimony award should be made and, if so, for how much.
 Unlike child support calculations, judges have discretion in making the award.
 Negotiated alimony agreements between partners must be approved by the court, just like all other terms in the divorce.

 Alimony Tax Consequences